Easiest Medical Schools to Get Into

 Acceptance Rate: 20%

-The LSU Health Sciences Center New Orleans is a multi-disciplinary, comprehensive academic health sciences institution that includes a College of Medicine and five other specialty schools: dentistry, nursing, allied health, public health, and a graduate school.
+The LSU Health Sciences Center New Orleans is an all-encompassing academic health sciences institution with a multidisciplinary approach.
+It consists of a College of Medicine and five specialized schools, dentistry, nursing, allied health, public health, and a graduate school.
 The LSU Health Sciences Center New Orleans is focused on training outstanding physicians who are committed to providing excellent healthcare for the people of Louisiana.

 Faculty members at the LSU Health Science Center New Orleans are engaged in areas such as biomedical research and cancer treatment; teaching and providing clinical care; university administration; public health practice; community services; and public policy research.

-LSU Health Sciences Center-New Orleans is a center of excellence in health care that is devoted to research, education, and patient care.
+LSU Health Sciences Center-New Orleans is a renowned healthcare institution that demonstrates exceptional proficiency in the realms of research, education, and the provision of patient care.
 It offers a variety of programs for undergraduate and graduates degrees as well as a residency program.
-Students can pursue a degree in medicine, nursing, pharmacy, physician assistant studies, or public health among other fields.
+Students are afforded the opportunity to pursue academic journeys encompassing a wide range of disciplines including medicine, nursing, pharmacy, physician assistant studies, public health, and other interconnected fields.
 The Honors Program offers an opportunity for gifted students to work together with motivated peers.
 It is designed to encourage exceptional minds and stimulate your intellectual interests.
-In the honors program, you’ll get to conduct independent research, exploring both the basic and clinical sciences, with your own area of specialization.
+In the honors program, you'll get to conduct independent research, exploring both the basic and clinical sciences, with your own area of specialization.
 This happens under the guidance of your faculty advisor.

 6. University of Oklahoma School of Medicine